keera-studios/keera-hails/README.md

 the program with the flags -threaded and -rtsopts, and run it with +RTS -V0.

-Once the program launches, press 1+2 (or sync near the battery slot) on your wiimote to connect to the computer.
+Once the program is launched, press 1+2 (or sync near the battery slot) on your wiimote to connect to the computer.

 You should expect to see the following: